The house where Richard Speck murdered eight student nurses

 Miraculously, a Filipino nurse named Corazon Amurao managed to survive the attack by crawling under a bed that had a blanket hanging over the side.
 It is believed that Speck may have miscounted how many women were in the room.
 That, or he didn't see Amurao while he was taking Davy.

-Although Speck returned to the room, he didn't seem to look for anyone else.
+Although Speck returned to the room, he didn't seem to look around for anyone else.
 Instead, he just emptied some coins out of his victims' purses and then left.

 Soon after, the police publicly released a sketch of the mass murderer and details about his tattoo.